eduvpn/documentation/APP_FLOW.md

 Adding a new instance/profile to the app consists of:

-1. obtain the list of available instances (instance discovery);
+1. perform instance discovey (fetch `instances.json` and `instances.json.sig`;
+2. Verify the signature;
+3. If verified document's `seq` > cached copy, update cached copy;
+4. Allow the user to choose an instance, or enter their own;
-2. perform discovery (fetch `info.json`);
+5. perform service discovery (fetch `info.json`);
-2. obtaining an OAuth access token for the chosen instance;
+6. obtaining an OAuth access token for the chosen instance;
-3. obtaining a client certificate and key and store them in the persistent app storage;
+7. obtaining a client certificate and key and store them in the persistent app storage;
-4. showing a list of available profiles and allowing the user to choose one, e.g. `internet` or `office`.
+8. showing a list of available profiles and allowing the user to choose one, e.g. `internet` or `office`.

 After the enrollment the Basic Flow is executed starting at step 4.